pasrom/FHV-Latex/README.md

     This helps to lock at the page layout and to find `overfull \hbox` warnings.

  2. With the command `\def\thesis{false}` you can choose between a report or a thesis type.
 It changes the style of the title page.
- 3. With the command `\def\newLanguage{ngerman}` you can choose between the language english and german, don't forget to build twice.
+ 3. With the command `\def\newLanguage{ngerman}` you can choose between the language english and german, don't forget to build twice and don't panic if the first compilation throws an error.
  4. Setting names of the author and supervisor:
     ```
     \def\authorName{Name\xspace}